Financial-Times/origami/apps/for-everyone-website/src/content/docs/o2-components/technical-guide/package-manager-npm.md

 ---
-title: Using Components (o2) via npm
+title: Using components (o2) via npm
 description: A reference of components
 sidebar:
   label: Technical Guide